-Let’s assume Madhan buys the 11 year policy term for which he will be paying 10 years of policy plan.
+Let’s assume Madhan buys the 11-year policy term for which he will be paying 10 years of the policy plan.
 His plan would look like,

 A “Guaranteed Income” of ₹32,445 will be paid for a period of 25 years in the chosen policy term.
 And the total premium paid will be returned at the end of the payout period, i.e. in the 36th year along with the annual maturity benefit.